SkunkworksAI/hydra-moe/README.md

 ## Compute Requirements

 Our MoE initiative is bottlenecked by compute.
 We are currently seeking supporters to provide us access to reliable continuous compute for the next 3-6 months.
 Our target compute objective is 64x GPUs (preferably H100s/A100s).

+## Collaborations

+The Skunkworks community is comprised of hundreds of the top minds in OSS AI.
+The core team collaborates directly  with

 ## Some related works